How do we know what features are useful? We don’t. It’s trial and error really.

 Although others had managed to create human powered planes that flew short distances they were heavy, hard to control, and even harder to repair when they crashed.
 MacCready’s creations were inspired by gliders and early aircraft.
-They were extremely lightweight and used very simple technologies – even by the standards of the 1970s – that could be repaired quickly.
+They were extremely lightweight and used very simple technologies that could be repaired quickly.

 MacCready realised the problem was not building an aircraft that could be human-powered, but building an aircraft that could be repaired at an airfield.
 Because the Gossamer could be repaired on the runway iterations took minutes, not months.

 We try to embrace a similar philosophy about engineering at Intercom.
-We want to be able to to move fast, try stuff out, make mistakes.
-If something doesn’t work out, we figure out a new thing to try.
-Our aim is to move faster with smaller steps.
+Our aim is always to move faster with smaller steps.

-So I wrote the code.
-In this case it happens to be Java with Dropwizard just because it had a pretty handy SPF library.
-The Ruby one is not licensed in a friendly way.
-Wrote a client for it to hook it up to the app, deployed it.
-It took about two days and that’s the output.
-It uses the standard Intercom APIs to query what users might be affected and then send them some messages to say, “Hey, you should go check that out.”
+So I wrote some Java with Dropwizard, which has a pretty handy SPF library.
+(The Ruby one is not licensed in a friendly way.)
+I wrote a client to hook it up to the app, deployed it, and we now have a service that uses the standard Intercom APIs to query what users might be affected and then send them a message to say, “Hey, you should go check that out.”